The Queen's Beasts

 The Mortimer lion has no crown and has a blue tongue.
 This lion also sits, rather than rearing up, and holds a Yorkist shield bearing a ‘white rose en soleil’ (golden sun) on a half and half background.

 George the First was the first Hanoverian to rule Britain in 1714.
-His German lineage, Haus Hannover, grew as an offshoot of the House of Brunswick-Lüneburg in the Duchy of Brunswick - an area since lost with Germany's declaration as a republic in 1918.
+His German lineage, Haus Hanover, grew as an offshoot of the House of Brunswick-Lüneburg in the Duchy of Brunswick - an area since lost with Germany's declaration as a republic in 1918.

 The White Horse is depicted rearing up over George I's Royal Coat of Arms.
 This is to show it is a Kentish horse, rather than the galloping German horse of Hanover.
-The emblem beneath is split into four, with a quarter referencing each of Britain (England & Scotland), France, Ireland, and Hanover (Brunswick, Lüneburg, and Hannover).
+The emblem beneath is split into four, with a quarter referencing each of Britain (England & Scotland), France, Ireland, and Hanover (Brunswick, Lüneburg, and Hanover).

 The White Greyhound is a royal symbol most commonly associated with the Tudor king, Henry VII.
 It was a favourite of Henry due to its connection to his father, who had been the Earl of Richmond.

-The greyhound appears with a studded collar and rests upon the Tudor Shield; a split shield with a crowned Tudor rose at the centre, typically depicted in the white, green, and red of Wales - the Tudor homeland.
+The greyhound appears with a studded collar and rests upon the Tudor Shield; a split shield with a crowned Tudor rose at the centre, typically depicted in heraldry in the white, green, and red of Wales - the Tudor homeland.

-You can find all of the coins above linked to their connected products, but for more assistance or information please call us on 1-888-334-1630 or email us at email@example.com.
+For more assistance or information please call us on 1-888-334-1630 or email us at firstname.lastname@example.org.
 Our helpful staff are ready and waiting to assist in any way they can.

 - How To Buy Gold